Pytest: Features

-Parametrized testing
+Parameterized testing

 It is a common pattern in software testing to send values through test functions and check for correct output.
 In many cases, in order to thoroughly test functionalities, one needs to test multiple sets of input/output, and writing such cases separately would cause duplicate code as most of the actions would remain the same, only differing in input/output values.
 Pytest's parametrized testing feature eliminates such duplicate code by combining different iterations into one test case, then running these iterations and displaying each test's result separately.

-Parametrized tests in pytest are marked by the @pytest.mark.parametrize(argnames, argvalues) decorator, where the first parameter, argnames, is a string of comma-separated names, and argvalues is a list of values to pass into argnames.
+Parameterized tests in pytest are marked by the @pytest.mark.parametrize(argnames, argvalues) decorator, where the first parameter, argnames, is a string of comma-separated names, and argvalues is a list of values to pass into argnames.
 When there are multiple names in argnames, argvalues would be a list of tuples where values in each tuple corresponds to the names in argnames by index.
 The names in argnames are then passed into the test function marked by the decorator as parameters.
 When pytest runs such decorated tests, each pair of argnames and argvalues would constitute a separate run with its own test output and unique identifier.
 The identifier can then be used to run individual data pairs.